Skip to main content

 TimeoutThe maximum time a client will await a response (in milliseconds).

-Dispute IDThe unique identifier of the dispute.
+Dispute IDThe unique identifier for the dispute.

 EvidenceEvidence to upload to respond to a dispute.